liblaf/84100343-Deep-Learning/hw1/submit/part3/README.md

 ### Overview

 In this task, we implemented a custom convolutional neural network (CNN) for the `PathMNIST` dataset.
-Instead of designing a new network architecture from scratch, we adopted the `MobileNet V3 Large` architecture, which is known for its efficiency and performance.
+Instead of designing a new network architecture from scratch, we adopted the `MobileNet V3 Large` architecture[^mobilenetv3], which is known for its efficiency and performance.
 The model was trained from scratch on the `PathMNIST` training set, and its performance was evaluated on the validation and test sets.

+[^mobilenetv3]: Howard, Andrew, et al. "Searching for MobileNetV3."
+Proceedings of the IEEE/CVF international conference on computer vision.
+2019.

 ### Code Implementation